abanae/Password_Generator/README.md

 # 03 JavaScript: Password Generator

 ## DESCRIPTION 📖:
-This website generates a random password for users.
-It prompts a series of (yes & no) questions to determine the characters needed to generate.
+This website uses JavaScript to create a random password for users.
+It prompts a series of yes or no questions to determine length, letter case, numbers and special characters to generate a random password.

 ## FINAL RESULTS: